google/keep-sorted/README.md

 Sometimes, it is useful to specify a custom ordering for some elements.
 The option `prefix_order=…` takes a comma-separated list of prefixes that is matched against the lines to be sorted: if the line starts with one of the specified values, it is put at the corresponding position.
-If an empty prefix is specified, any line not covered by other prefixes is matched.
+Lines that don't match any of the prefixes are put after any lines that have a matching prefix.
+You can use an empty prefix to put unmatching lines in between non-empty prefixes.

 <table border="0">
 <tr>